- Search The Registry

 - My Account

-Hazel Rollins O'Leary was born in Newport News, Virginia; she graduated from the former segregated Huntington High School of Newport News.
+Hazel Ried was born in Newport News, Virginia; she graduated from the former segregated Huntington High School of Newport News.
 O’Leary received her Bachelor's degree in history and government from Fisk University in 1959; and her law degree from Rutgers University in 1966.
 O'Leary worked as a prosecutor in the state of New Jersey and was later a partner in the accounting firm of Coopers & Lybrand.
 During the Jimmy Carter administration,

 O'Leary was assistant administrator of the Federal Energy Administration, general counsel of the Community Services Administration, and administrator of the Economic Regulatory Administration at the newly-created Department of Energy.
 In 1981, O'Leary established with her husband the consulting firm of O'Leary & Associates, serving as vice president and general counsel.
 From 1989 to 1993, she worked as an executive vice president of the Northern States Power Company.
 Also O'Leary was nominated to be Secretary of Energy in 1993 by President Bill Clinton.